 So where do we cross the line from local to outsourced?
 And what does this even mean, to outsource?
 Is this word “bad?”
 At home I outsource.
 I have my driveway plowed by a neighbor.
 He charges a great price, plows early mornings, and stops by to do in-between management.
 So did I outsource?
 I sure didn’t handle it myself, but I stayed local.
 If you dig a little deeper, as in, check with the Oxford Dictionary the basic breakdown of outsourcing is a good or service that didn’t come from an internal source.
 So, does that mean we can outsource and still stay local?
 Well, Oxford also states that outsourcing includes goods or services coming from an outside or a foreign supplier.
 So, maybe that’s where this new buzzword, locally sourced has come from.
 It’s hip in the restaurant industry, and I see it being used in clothing industry as well.

 Sunrise Social is a technology business and the subject of outsourcing comes up often.
 Sometimes clients will ask me if I ever outsource.
-I usually assume that they are picturing me outsourcing to the 3rd World Market.
-Now, that may work for some people, but that does not work for me.
+I usually assume that they are picturing me outsourcing to some type of 3rd World Market where the employees are reminiscent of the Roman galley slaves.
+Now, that may work for some, but that does not usually work for me.
 However, do I outsource?
 Sometimes, I do.
 When I have to.
-I like to think of it more as a locally sourced outsource.
+I like to think of it more as a “locally sourced outsource.”
 See what I did there?

 So, if a Client has a website need, such as a database build, that goes beyond my skill set, I am going to have to locally outsource.
 I do that by starting in my very community.
 If I can locate a supportive service in my own Montmorency County, I will, if not, I will look in North-East Michigan.
 After that I will extend my search to the Upper Peninsula and the Western part of Upper Michigan.